XorTroll/uLaunch/cur-changelog.md

 - Suspending applets has now a similar fade-out effect as suspending applications, which looks really nice IMO ;)

+- Added additional logging for future troubleshooting of load times

 ## Main menu

 - Menus are lazy-loaded now (only loaded when you get into it), which might improve performance (marginally?)